atrocore/atrocore/README.md

 Installation Guide is available [here](https://help.atrocore.com/installation-and-maintenance/installation).

 ## Demo
-> This is a Demo with PIM module installed.
+> This is a Demo Instance of AtroCore with a PIM module installed.
 - URL: https://demo.atropim.com/
 - Login: admin
 - Password: admin